ashe848/Friendly-Gatekeeper/README.md

 ./friendly.sh Flux.app
 ```

-Our script will create a sandbox and run Flux in it (assuming that `Flux.app` is insider your Applications folder).
+Our script will create a sandbox and run Flux in it (assuming that `Flux.app` is inside your Applications folder).
+Also tested with `Stickies` and `Telegram`.

 After 5 seconds, it will report on the files that Flux have opened during it's start-up stage, as well as the internet connections it has opened.